Kleshni/Cover/Javascript library/Documentation.md

 ### `embed(data, image, key)`

 Embeds the data into the image using the key.
-The minimum and maximum key lengths can be found in the C library documentation.
+The key length can be found in the C library documentation.

 Returns an object with the container properties, the used k value, the number of the embedded bytes and the resulting image.